 Beth focuses on helping pre-Product Market Fit companies figure out their Growth Model through a Customer-Led approach.
-She works with deep Jobs-To-Be-Done interviews, creates value-propositions, draws growth models, customer journeys and customer lifecycles, and specialises in organic growth and content marketing.
+She works with deep Jobs-To-Be-Done interviews, creates value propositions, draws growth models, customer journeys, and customer lifecycles, and specializes in organic growth and content marketing.

-Dana initially found Beth’s profile by searching, but chose her because her tooltip descriptions of her different expertises resonated with her.
+Dana initially found Beth’s profile by searching but chose her because her tooltip descriptions of her different expertise resonated with her.

 Beth seemed very collaborative and the way she described her different areas of expertise were focused on helping people talk through and solve their problems (their desired outcomes).